How I Accidentally Started the Sixties

 “You or your parents lived it.
 I helped start it.
 And it was an accident.
-It was the era of myth, legend, sex, and extreme adventure called The Sixties.
-The decade when people under the age of 25 changed the world.”
+It’s the era of myth, legend, sex, and extreme adventure called The Sixties.”

 click to view enlarged photo